Etiene/lua.space/posts/webdev/oauth2-authentication-with-lua.md

 Just to clarify, this won't be a detailed technical guide about how you can build your own authentication layer using [OpenResty](https://openresty.org) + [Lua](http://www.lua.org), rather it is a document explaining the process behind the solution.

-This is a real example of how our API has come to rely on OpenResty + Lua to handle our oauth2 authentication for all users.
+This is a real example of how [moltin](https://moltin.com)'s API has come to rely on OpenResty](https://openresty.org) + [Lua](http://www.lua.org) to handle our oauth2 authentication for all users.

-The logic used to authenticate a user was originally embedded into our API, built using the PHP Framework [Laravel](https://laravel.com/).
+The logic used to authenticate a user was originally embedded into [moltin](https://moltin.com)'s API, built using the PHP Framework [Laravel](https://laravel.com/).
 This means a lot of code had to be booted before we could authenticate, reject or validate a user request resulting in a high latency.

 I'm not going to give details about how much time a PHP Framework could take to give a basic response, but if we compare it to other languages/frameworks, you can probably understand.